 New legislation to help prevent opioid abuse.

-Public support for e-prescribing is strong in Massachusetts.
-A poll conducted by Morning Consult and commissioned by NACDS in January 2018 found 77 percent of Massachusetts voters support a requirement that all prescriptions must be handled electronically, rather than via paper or fax, as a way to help address the opioid abuse epidemic.
+Public support for e-prescribing is strong in California and across the nation.
+A poll conducted by Morning Consult and commissioned by NACDS in January 2018 found 73% of California voters support a requirement that all prescriptions must be handled electronically, rather than via paper or fax, as a way to help address the opioid abuse epidemic.